Ross Lee

 Ross David Lee (born 21 August 1973) is an English comedian, actor, writer, and television presenter.
 He is best known for his television shows Chute!
 (2007), Ross Lee's Ghoulies (2008), and The Pranker (2011).

 TV career

 Lee's first television appearance was on Surf Potatoes, a Channel 4 programme.
 Lee appeared on the 'Prime Time' segment of Noel's House Party in 1996.
-He was given 60 seconds of prime time television to do a weather forecast from his bath at home, and the negative reception from the shows studio audience led to fellow Yorkshireman Richard Whiteley being dipped in gunge.
+He was given 60 seconds of prime time television to do a weather forecast from his bath at home, and the negative reception from the show's studio audience led to fellow Yorkshireman Richard Whiteley being dipped in gunge.

 Ross Lee's Ghoulies

 Lee was the host of Ross Lee's Ghoulies, a horror-comedy themed Saturday morning studio-based show which began broadcasting on Sunday 28 September and ended 13 December 2008 on Nickelodeon UK.
 It aired in two-hour blocks from 10 am until 12 noon, for 13 weeks.
 Lee appears as an apparent caricature of himself, as well as several different characters in sketches throughout the show.